 Sandtray Therapy uses hundreds of different miniatures including mythical symbols, people, shells, buildings, religious figures, animals, fairy-tale figures gems and stones, etc. Clients may use these figures, to create a scene on a tray.

-The symbols chosen represent our deepest selves, as they do in stories and dreams, symbols uncover our deeper emotions, the same way a smell or song might trigger feelings and memories your logical brain was unaware of at the moment.
+The symbols chosen represent our inner selves, as they do in stories and dreams.
+Symbols uncover our deeper emotions, the same way a smell or song might trigger feelings and memories your logical brain was unaware of at the moment.
 A sand tray is a full sensory experience.
 It allows one “turn off” the logical brain, and create freely, expressing feelings and thoughts that may not be communicated thought words alone.

 Through discussion and reflective observation with a trained therapist the creator can change or even just recognize obstacles preventing them from moving forward.

 When stories are told in pretend, it offers a safe psychological distance from problems.
 It is powerful and empowering in a way that can only be experienced.

 Sand trays can be especially effective for people who tend to rely too much on their intellect, or who have difficulty expressing emotion.
 They’ve also proven to be very helpful for those struggling with perfectionism.